nirvanasupermind/skink/README.md

 # skink
 **NOTICE**: this is work in progress

-Skink is a small, dynamically-typed programming language with C-style syntax.
-It emphasizes purely prototype-based code.
+Skink is a small, dynamically-typed programming language with a prototype-based object model.

 ```java
 var Point = Object.new();